YouTube Thumbnail A/B Testing: How I Doubled CTR in 30 Days

 YouTube's test tool gives you a simple result: Winner Found or No Winner.
 But the real insights come from tracking patterns across multiple tests.

 Keep a simple spreadsheet.
 Columns: Video Title, Date Tested, Variable Tested, Variant A Description, Variant B Description, Winner, Margin.
-After 10 tests, patterns will jump out.
-You might discover that your audience responds to surprise faces 3x more than neutral faces.
-Or that yellow backgrounds outperform blue by 40%.
-These are not opinions.
-They are data about your specific audience.
+After conducting multiple tests, patterns will likely emerge.
+You may discover that your audience responds more strongly to surprise faces than neutral faces, or that certain background colors perform better than others.
+These are not opinions, but rather data about your specific audience.

-One pattern I found across 3 channels: thumbnails where the subject is looking slightly away from the camera (toward the title text) outperform direct eye contact by about 15%.
+One pattern I found across multiple channels: thumbnails where the subject is looking slightly away from the camera (toward the title text) tend to perform better than direct eye contact.
 The viewer follows the subject's gaze toward the text, reads it, and clicks.
-This is a composition trick photographers have used for decades.
-It works on YouTube thumbnails too.
+This is a composition trick photographers have used for decades, which also works on YouTube thumbnails.

 4 Mistakes That Waste Your Tests